Sources and attribution

 KASmedia context

-KASmedia is useful for recaps, interviews, and community context.
+KASmedia provides recaps, interviews, and community context.
 Verify activation claims against primary code, KIPs, releases, or protocol sources.

 Open KASmedia usage notes